cnarruda/grind-be-gone/README.md

 - Added option to choose outcome of Brain Brine consumption.

-- Added option to choose outcome when aplying Eaters' nectar injector.
+- When buying mutations, shows the entire list of possible mutations available to the character.

 # *Installation*